-The following information reflects TMX Group Limited consolidated financial statements as at and for the quarter and nine months ended September 30, 2012 compared with the quarter and nine months ended September 30, 2011 or the period ended December 31, 2011, as applicable.
-The consolidated financial statements reflect the accounts of TMX Group Limited for the nine months ended September 30, 2012, including the operating results of TMX Group Inc., Alpha, CDS and their respective subsidiaries from August 1, 2012, and only the accounts of TMX Group Limited for the comparative periods ended December 31, 2011 or September 30, 2011, as applicable.
+The following information reflects TMX Group Limited consolidated financial statements as at and for the year ended December 31, 2012 compared with the year ended December 31, 2011.
+The consolidated financial statements reflect the accounts of TMX Group Limited for the year ended December 31, 2012, including the operating results of TMX Group Inc., Alpha, CDS and their respective subsidiaries from August 1, 2012, and only the accounts of TMX Group Limited for the comparative period of the year ended December 31, 2011.